MMBazel/Predicting-Kickstarter-Campaign-Outcomes-Using-NLP-Feature-Engineering/README.md

 For this project I incorporated NLP feature engineering techniques (Bag-of-Words, N-Grams and TFID-vectorizer) & SpaCy package to use both quantitative & text data to predict outcomes of Kickstarter campaigns.

-To find out more about this project, read on below!
-I've included my slides below.
+To find out more about this project, check out the attached presentation below!

 Jupyter notebook for project: [LINK](https://github.com/MMBazel/Predicting-Kickstarter-Campaign-Outcomes-Using-NLP-Feature-Engineering/blob/master/Model%2BAnalysis/Capstone%202%20-%20Kickstarter%20-%20Final%20Submission.ipynb)